CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 ```

 Next time, try adding this option to the run-instances command --ebs-optimized
+should I also change the Hypervisor to Nitro?

 Also need to use this option to disable multithreading: